 - 1 teaspoon dried thyme

-- 1 cup brown lentils, rinsed well in cold water
+- 1 cup dry brown lentils (rinsed well in cold water)

 - Add the lentils and pour in the broth.
 Stir.